 To help tackle pumpkin waste, pioneering food saving campaign #FoodSavvy (a partnership between the Suffolk Waste Partnership, Norfolk County Council and environmental charity Hubbub) has launched Pumpkin Rescue, a campaign to scare away this potential food waste horror-show and inspire the public to value the humble pumpkin.

 The Pumpkin Rescue campaign will encourage people to #EatYourPumpkin by providing lots of tasty recipes from warming pumpkin soup, to Thai pumpkin Curry, pumpkin ice-cream and many more sweet and savoury pumpkin delights.

-The recipes will be freely available on the Food Savvy website.
-Alongside this, there are 3 digital Pumpkin cook alongs where chefs will show you how to cook some delicious pumpkin dishes.
+The recipes are freely available on the Food Savvy website.
+Alongside this, there are a whole host of pumpkin activities to keep the whole family busy and our Halloween Competition - with a chance to win a stunning Le Creuset cast iron dish, and a case of Flawsome juice drinks!
 The details for these as well as lots of ideas for Halloween activities for kids can be found on www.foodsavvy.org.uk.